Ahmed-hessen/Cabin-Hotel/readme.md

 # Cabin Hotel

-User Authentication and Signup:
+1-User Authentication and Signup:

-1-Hotel employees can log in to the application to perform tasks. i.New users can only be signed up within the application to ensure that only actual hotel employees can create accounts.
+i.Hotel employees can log in to the application to perform tasks. ii.New users can only be signed up within the application to ensure that only actual hotel employees can create accounts.

 2-User Profile Management: